Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/developer_guide/framework_setup.md

 Here we will create a new dbt project and configure it to use the dbt-fabricsparknb adapter.
 But, before we do this we need to gather some information from the Power BI / Fabric Portal.
 To do this, follow the steps below:

-- Open the Power BI Portal and navigate to the workspace you want to use for development.
+1. Open the Power BI Portal and navigate to the workspace you want to use for development.
 If necessary, create a new workspace.
-- Ensure that the workspace is Fabric enabled.
+1. Ensure that the workspace is Fabric enabled.
 If not, enable it.
-- Make sure that there is at least one Datalake in the workspace.
+1. Make sure that there is at least one Datalake in the workspace.
+1. Get the connection details for the workspace.
+      1. Get the lakehouse name, the workspace id, and the lakehouse id.
+      2. The lakehouse name and workspace name are easily viewed from the fabric / power bi portal.
-- Get the connection details for the workspace.
-This will include the lakehouse name, the workspace id, and the lakehouse id.
-The easiest way to get this information is to navigate to a file or folder in the lakehouse, click on the three dots to the right of the file or folder name, and select "Properties".
+      3. The easiest way to get this information is to
+          1. Navigate to a file or folder in the lakehouse,
+          2. click on the three dots to the right of the file or folder name, and select "Properties".
 Details will be displayed in the properties window.
-From these properties select copy url and paste it into a text editor.
+          3. From these properties select copy url and paste it into a text editor.
 The workspace id is the first GUID in the URL, the lakehouse id is the second GUID in the URL.
-In the example below, the workspace id is `4f0cb887-047a-48a1-98c3-ebdb38c784c2` and the lakehouse id is `aa2e5f92-53cc-4ab3-9a54-a6e5b1aeb9a9`.
+          4. In the example below, the workspace id is `4f0cb887-047a-48a1-98c3-ebdb38c784c2` and the lakehouse id is `aa2e5f92-53cc-4ab3-9a54-a6e5b1aeb9a9`.

 > https://onelake.dfs.fabric.microsoft.com/4f0cb887-047a-48a1-98c3-ebdb38c784c2/aa2e5f92-53cc-4ab3-9a54-a6e5b1aeb9a9/Files/notebooks